taylorbf/DMP16/z-extras/OOP/README.md

 Using JS objects harnesses the real power of object-oriented programming (OOP).

-In OOP, ideas/objects are programmed as self-contained entities with characteristics (properties) and actionable abilities (methods).
+In OOP, ideas & objects are programmed as self-contained entities with characteristics (properties) and actionable abilities (methods).

 In our case, `Raindrop` is our class and `drop` is our instance. `.fall()` is an action which our `drop` can do.
-This lets us more easily model the world around us and create complex digital worlds!
+This lets us more easily model the world around us!

 ## Reading

-Read the McCarthy chapters 10 (Objects) and 11 (Arrays of Objects).
+Read McCarthy chapters 10 (Objects) and 11 (Arrays of Objects).
 You can do this reading over the next few days.
 It does not have to be done all in one night!

 ## Assignment